 Joel's Bar is the youth conference of Celebrate - Catholic Charismatic events that happen throughout the year.
-Joel's Bar is back once again at Worth Abbey in 2018 for Easter, in the extraordinarily beautiful setting of the Sussex countryside.
+Joel's Bar is held in the extraordinarily beautiful setting of the Sussex countryside.

 Our passion at JB is for relationship, fellowship and faith coming to life.
 Through our timetable of speakers, worship, Mass, prayer with the monks and times of ministry, we set the space for this.
 We’re also excited to have evenings of entertainment, a daytime café and evening bar throughout the week and loads more opportunities to meet new people.
 The age range of Joel's Bar is from Year 12 - 25 years old so if you fall into that bracket, book up quickly!

 Whether you’ve been to JB before or not, part of a Cathsoc or CU, coming with friends, family or coming alone, we can't wait to see you!

 We're often asked why we're called Joel's Bar so if you're wondering too you're in good company!

 Joel's Bar is a part of the Celebrate Conferences - we're now our own standalone event, but for around 20 years Joel's Bar was the top stream of a huge family conference in Devon.
 The people that started this stream prayed about what God was saying to the young people and received the awesome prophecy of Joel.
 This promises that God will pour His spirit out upon ALL flesh and young and old alike will have dreams and visions full of God's glory.
 (Joel 2:28-29) This powerful promise is also mentioned in Acts 2 when Peter is preaching at Pentecost.
 JB has therefore always been marked by the power of the Holy Spirit and we know that we are called to be set apart as His people with His vision.